playarising/arising/docs/base/BaseFungibleItem.md

 address civilizations
 ```

-Constant for the address of the {Civilizations} instance.
+Constant for the address of the [Civilizations](/docs/core/Civilizations.md) instance.

 ### balances